 By Jiana Smith, The Commonwealth Times

-When the COVID-19 pandemic forced classes online in fall 2020, VCU communication arts alumna Marisa Stratton said that painting her Zoom classes and her friends’ Instagram stories became a form of comfort for her.
+When the COVID-19 pandemic kept classes online in fall 2020, VCU communication arts alumna Marisa Stratton said that creating paintings of her Zoom classes and her friends’ Instagram stories became a form of comfort for her.

 “Painting these people and these images really got me through the pandemic,” Stratton said.

-Stratton is a representational artist whose paintings explore how people document themselves and interact with others through social media platforms like Instagram and Zoom, according to her website.
-Representational painting depicts subjects that can be easily recognized visually, according to Stratton.
+Stratton is a representational artist whose art explores how people document themselves and interact with others through various social media platforms.
+According to Stratton, representational painting depicts subjects that can be easily recognized.

-Stratton’s paintings have been featured in galleries like Shockoe Bottom’s Shockoe Artspace and gone viral on social media.
+Stratton’s paintings have been featured in galleries like Shockoe Bottom’s Shockoe Artspace and went viral on multiple social media platforms.

-The VCU alumna said the experience of going viral was great due to the opportunities it gave her, such as her interactions with Zoom.
+The VCU alumna said the experience of going viral was beneficial due to the opportunities it gave her, such as her interactions with Zoom.

-Stratton said it is important to preserve digital moments like Instagram stories and Zoom classes because they function as ways people express themselves and interact with others in the digital age, especially during the COVID-19 pandemic.
+Stratton said it is important to preserve digital moments, such as Instagram stories and Zoom classes, because they function as ways people express themselves and interact with others in the digital age – especially during the COVID-19 pandemic.

 “I know that in 10 years, we’re going to look back and be like, ‘Wow, this is how we functioned every day,’” Stratton said.
 “It feels normal now, but preserving these moments is going to be really valuable later on.”

-Stratton, who began drawing when she was younger, said she didn’t start painting until her sophomore year at VCU after her professors encouraged her to do so.
-By her senior year, Stratton said she enjoyed painting so much she switched primarily to the medium.
+Stratton, who began drawing when she was younger, said she did not start painting until her sophomore year at VCU after her professors encouraged her to do so.
+By her senior year, Stratton enjoyed painting so much she switched primarily to the medium.

-Stratton said she created her Instagram paintings in response to a prompt for her junior year Painting Strategies course.
-Stratton also started painting Zoom classes to further document digital interactions during the pandemic.
+Stratton created her Instagram paintings in response to a prompt from her junior year Painting Strategies course.
+She then started painting Zoom classes to further document digital interactions during the pandemic.

 Garreth Blackwell, design and communication director for Richmond art gallery Shockoe Artspace, stated that Stratton’s paintings became especially relevant during the pandemic shutdowns because of their focus on human interaction through technology.

-VCU switched to online classes in March 2020 due to the COVID-19 pandemic, according to the university website.
+VCU switched to online classes in March 2020 due to the COVID-19 pandemic.
 Similarly, many Richmond art galleries, such as Shockoe Artspace, closed temporarily to mitigate the spread of coronavirus.
 Shockoe Artspace opened again in October 2020.